Loopring/protocols/packages/loopring_v3/DESIGN.md

 A user could create an order selling X tokenZ for either N tokenA or M tokenB (or even more tokens) while using the same orderID.
 The user is guaranteed never to spend more than X tokenZ, but will have bought [0, N] tokenA and/or [0, M] tokenA.

 A realistic use case would be for selling some token for one of the available stable coins.
-Or selling some token for ETH and WETH.
+Or selling some token for ETH.
 In these cases the user doesn't really care which specific token he buys, but he increases his chance of finding a matching order.

 ## On-chain Deposit/Withdraw Request Handling

 On-chain deposit and withdrawal requests are added to a small 'blockchain' on-chain.
 We use separate chains for deposits and withdrawals.
 For every request we store the following:

 - The accumulated hash: The hash of the request data hashed together with the accumulated hash of the previous request.
 - The accumulated fee: The fee of the request added to the accumulated fee of the previous request.
 - The timestamp the request was added.

 This setup allows the operator to process any number of requests in a block that he wants (though only a limited number of requests/block type are supported to limit the number of circuits, padding is done when needed).
 The circuits use the starting accumulated hash and the ending accumulated hash (after padding) as public input.
 The fee the operator receives for all the requests can easily be calculated by subtracting the accumulated fees of the last and first requests.